horacehylee/shutd/README.md

 ## 🛠 Usage

-Simply running `shutd` will have the process running and will auto shutdown your computer for you
+If wanted to run it sliently (i.e. without any console popup) at start up, you may do the following

+(Not sure why simply running `shutd.exe` in Startup with `-ldflags -H=windowsgui` could not trigger the shutdown properly)

+1. Create a `shutd.vbs` at any folder
 ```
-shutd
+Set WshShell = CreateObject("WScript.Shell")
+gopath = WshShell.ExpandEnvironmentStrings("%GOPATH%")
+WshShell.Run chr(34) & gopath & "\bin\shutd.exe" & Chr(34), 0
+Set WshShell = Nothing
 ```

-To run when computer startup

-1. Navigate to `%GOPATH%/bin` and create a shortcut for `shutd.exe`
+2. Create a shortcut and choose `shutd.vbs` that you created as target

-2. Move the shortcut to start up folder, simply search `Startup` from Windows explorer
+3. Move the shortcut to start up folder, simply search `Startup` from Windows explorer

-3. You should be able to see `shutd.exe` running in task manager next time when it starts up
+4. You should be able to see `shutd.exe` running in task manager next time when it starts up

 ## ⚙ Configuration